Quantum-Many-Body/QuantumLattices.jl/docs/src/tutorials/UnitcellDescription/InternalDegreesOfFreedom.md

 * `spin::Int`: the spin index
 * `nambu::Int`: the nambu index, which must be 0, 1(annihilation) or 2(creation).
 Correspondingly, the type [`Fock`](@ref)`<:Internal`, which specifies the whole internal structure of a local [Fock space](https://en.wikipedia.org/wiki/Fock_space), has the following attributes:
-* `atom::Int`: the atom index associated with a local Hilbert space
 * `norbital::Int`: the number of allowed orbital indices
 * `nspin::Int`: the number of allowed spin indices
 * `nnambu::Int`: the number of allowed nambu indices, which must be either 1 or 2.
-It is noted that we also associate an atom index with each [`Fock`](@ref) instance, which proves to be helpful in future usages.

 One more remark.
 The `:nambu` attribute of an [`FID`](@ref) instance can be 1 or 2, which means it represents an annihilation operator or a creation operator, respectively.
 This corresponds to a usual complex fermionic/bosonic system.
 The `:nambu` attribute can also be 0.
 In this case, it corresponds to a real fermionic/bosonic system where annihilation and creation operators are identical to each other, e.g. a Majorana fermionic system.
 Accordingly, The `:nnambu` attribute of a [`Fock`](@ref) instance can be either 2 or 1.
 Being 2, it allows usual complex annihilation/creation operators, while being 1 it only allows real fermionic/bosonic operators.